Response to "Has the Jehovah's Witness' god performed the greatest act of love?"

-On the CARM discussion boards a Jehovah's Witness that goes by the name "jonniel" (for some reason he wants to remain anonymous) posted a response to the paper, "Has Jehovah performed the greatest act of love?"1 His response is not very good and I'll show you why.
-But before I do, I can't help but wonder if this Jehovah's Witness is following the admonition of the Watchtower Bible and Tract Society, his governing theocratic organization.
+On the CARM discussion boards a Jehovah's Witness that goes by the name "jonniel" (for some reason he wants to remain anonymous) posted a response to the paper, "Has Jehovah performed the greatest act of love?"1 His response is not very good, and I'll show you why; but before I do, I can't help wondering if this Jehovah's Witness is following the admonition of the Watchtower Bible and Tract Society, his governing theocratic organization.

 - "Theocratic ones will appreciate the Lord's visible organization and not be so foolish as to put against Jehovah's channel their own human reasoning and sentiment and personal feelings."2

 - "Thus the Bible is an organizational book and belongs to the Christian congregation as an organization, not to individuals, regardless of how sincerely they may believe that they can interpret the Bible."3

 I point out these quotes because I'm curious.
 I want to know if the Jehovah's Witness is using his "own human reasoning" to "interpret the Bible?"
 Is he attempting to refute the CARM article on his own, or is he representing the Watchtower organization?
 If the former, then he is going against the Watchtower.
 If it is the latter, I would like to see him produce documentation from Watchtower publications on how to interpret John 15:13 (the subject matter of the article in question).
 After all, shouldn't this Jehovah's Witness be representing what the Watchtower says and not his own reasoning and Bible interpretations?
 You bet.
 The Watchtower says that the JW "cannot find the Scriptural guidance we need outside the ‘faithful and discreet slave' organization."4 So, jonniel the Jehovah's Witness needs to think in accordance with Watchtower teachings.
 Maybe this is why he doesn't use his real name on the boards when he offers us his interpretation.